kiva/guardian-bio-auth/README.md

 For more information, please take a look at [Bioanalyzer Service's README](bioanalyzer_service/README.md).

-## Identity Service
+## Bio Auth Service

 The job of this service is to manage access to generified biometric information.
 At the moment, that means fingerprint templates.
-Given a fingerprint image (or several images), Identity Service will generate templates based on those images and store them in `identity_template_db`.
-Later, when presented with a candidate fingerprint template, Identity Service can verify that it does or does not match some fingerprint template that it has previously stored.
+Given a fingerprint image (or several images), Bio Auth Service will generate templates based on those images and store them in `identity_template_db`.
+If provided ANSI-378, ISO-19794-2, or SourceAFIS v3 templates, Bio Auth Service will convert them into a SourceAFIS v3 template and store it in `identity_template_db`.
+Later, when presented with a candidate fingerprint template, Bio Auth Service can verify that it does or does not match some fingerprint template that it has previously stored.

-For more information, please take a look at [Identity Service's README](identity_service/README.md).
+For more information, please take a look at [Identity Service's README](bio_auth_service/README.md).

 ## Fingerprint Desktop Tool